Sarkis-S/nourished-soul/README.md

 # Description

-This app calculates the five specific prayer times based on geographical location for the worshippers who pray 5 times a day daily
+This app calculates the five specific prayer times based on geographical location for the worshippers who pray 5 times a day daily.
 App is hosted on Heroku at http://nourished-soul.herokuapp.com/

-Note: If the app is slow to launch this is because Heroku sets apps to hibernate This is due to low traffic over a period of time which saves on resources.
+Note: If the app is slow to launch this is because Heroku sets apps to hibernate.
+This is due to low traffic over a period of time which saves on resources.
 Give it a minute.
 Read about it here at https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping under "Dyno sleeping."